 It takes between 7 and 21 days (most commonly 10-14 days) to develop symptoms after catching the virus (the incubation period).

-A person with chickenpox is infectious from two days before the spots first appear until they have all crusted over (commonly about five days after the onset of the illness).
+A person with adult chickenpox is infectious from two days before the rash and spots first appear until they have all crusted over (commonly about five days after the onset of the illness).
 You can usually return to work after this time if you feel well enough.
 (A child with chickenpox should stay off school for five days from the onset of the rash.)
 Whilst you are infectious, keep away from people who have an increased chance of having a severe illness if they get chickenpox.
 These people are listed above under 'Are there any complications?'.

 Are you a healthcare worker?